jfpoilpret/fast-arduino-lib/dox/spi-devices.md

 The `spi::SPIDevice` template class is instantiated through the following template parameters:
-- CS: this `board::DigitalPin` is the most important parameter of the template; it defines on which digital pin of the MCU the targeted device "chip select" pin shall be connected; in `MySPIDevice`, this shall remain a template parameter because you never know in advance how the device will be connected to the MCU acrodd different projects.
+- CS: this `board::DigitalPin` is the most important parameter of the template; it defines on which digital pin of the MCU the targeted device "chip select" pin shall be connected; in `MySPIDevice`, this shall remain a template parameter because you never know in advance how the device will be connected to the MCU across different projects.
 - CS_MODE: this parameter defines if the CS pin is active HIGH or LOW (the default); this is specific to every SPI device and shall be forced to the proper value in `MySPIDevice` class definition.
 - RATE: this parameter fixes the SPI clock frequency to the maximum value supported by the actual device.
 This is